javierriveracastro/betteroll-swade/GLOBAL_ACTIONS.md

 * skillMod: A number to be used as a modifier to the related skill roll.
 * dmgMod: A number that will be used as a modifier for a damage roll
 * dmsOverride: A foundry die expresion that will be rolled for damage instead of the weapon default.
+* defaultChecked: If this key exist the acion button will start pinned (marked in red)

 ## Selector fields: